 For example, the culture system and the bioreactor may comprise one or more external elements able to influence the culture conditions.
-These external elements may include, without being limited to: a distributor of nutrients (e.g. nitrogen), a gas injector (e.g. CO2), elements for controlling of the temperature (e.g. heating or cooling elements, thermostat, etc.), elements for stirring or mixing (hydraulic pump, propeller, liquid injector, etc.), elements for collecting or harvesting the microalgae (filtration system, aspiration system, pumping system, centrifugation system, etc.), lighting modules (electrical light source, regulator of intensity and/or duration of lighting, sunlight distribution device, 25 sun-tracking device, etc.), probes and sensors (temperature, pH, optical density, nutrients, gas, etc.) and the like.
+These external elements may include, without being limited to: a distributor of nutrients (e.g. nitrogen), a gas injector (e.g. CO2), elements for controlling of the temperature (e.g. heating or cooling elements, thermostat, etc.), elements for stirring or mixing (hydraulic pump, propeller, liquid injector, etc.), elements for collecting or harvesting the microalgae (filtration system, aspiration system, pumping system, centrifugation system, etc.), lighting modules (electrical light source, regulator of intensity and/or duration of lighting, sunlight distribution device, sun-tracking device, etc.), probes and sensors (temperature, pH, optical density, nutrients, gas, etc.) and the like.

-According to certain embodiments, the culture system and/or the bioreactor incorporates a system for the tracking and distribution of light (particularly sunlight), such as one 30 absence of purging, giving the following equation 2. described in U.S. patent application Ser.
-No. 13/778,521 filed on 27 Feb.
-2013 entitled "Sun tracking light distributor system" and U.S. Ser.
-No. 13/780,857 filed on 28 Feb.
-2013 entitled "Sun tracking light distributor system having a V-shaped light distribution channel", both of which are 35 incorporated by reference herein in their entirety.
+According to certain embodiments, the culture system and/or the bioreactor incorporates a system for the tracking and distribution of light (particularly sunlight), such as one described in United States patent applications No. US 13/778,521 filed on 27 February 2013 entitled "Sun tracking light distributor system" and No. US 13/780,857 filed on 28 February 2013 entitled "Sun tracking light distributor system having a V-shaped light distribution channel".

-According to certain embodiments, the culture system and/or the bioreactor incorporates a V-shaped light distribution system having a pivot assembly for V-shaped light distributors and/or a cleaning system such as those specified in PCT patent application No. PCT/IB2014/061790 filed on 28 May 2014 entitled "V-shaped light distributor system", which is incorporated by reference herein in its entirety.
+According to certain embodiments, the culture system and/or the bioreactor incorporates a V-shaped light distribution system having a pivot assembly for V-shaped light distributors and/or a cleaning system such as those specified in PCT patent application No. PCT/IB2014/061790 filed on 28 May 2014 entitled "V-shaped light distributor system".

 One particular embodiment of a culture system according to the present invention is illustrated in FIG. 16.
-The culture system (1) comprises a bioreactor (10) comprising side walls 45 (2) and a bottom wall (4) forming an enclosure.
+The culture system (1) comprises a bioreactor (10) comprising side walls (2) and a bottom wall (4) forming an enclosure.
 The bioreactor (10) comprises an aqueous culture solution (6) comprising a consortium of at least two living species of microalgae.

-The culture system (1) comprises controlling means for 50 controlling culture conditions of the consortium.
+The culture system (1) comprises controlling means for controlling culture conditions of the consortium.
 The controlling means may consist of different control elements for affecting the culture conditions (nutrients, temperature, mixing, illumination, gas, pH, etc.)

-In FIG. 16, the controlling means comprises mixers, 55 illustrated as a propeller (20) and a hydraulic pump (22), for mixing the culture.
-The controlling means of FIG. 16 may comprise, in addition to a mixer or in replacement thereof, a gas injector (18) for bubbling gas (8), preferably CO2, into the bioreactor.
-The controlling means of FIG. 16 further comprises a nutrient controller (16) for maintaining a load in nutrients (e.g. nitrogen) to a desirable level.
+In FIG. 16, the controlling means comprises mixers, illustrated as a propeller (20) and a hydraulic pump (22), for mixing the culture.
+The controlling means of Fig. 16 may comprise, in addition to a mixer or in replacement thereof, a gas injector (18) for bubbling gas (8), preferably CO2, into the bioreactor.
+The controlling means of Fig. 16 further comprises a nutrient controller (16) for maintaining a load in nutrients (e.g. nitrogen) to a desirable level.
 The system preferably comprises one or more sensor (17) to continuously monitor various culture parameters such as the temperature, illumination, pH, etc.

-In this particular embodiment, the bioreactor (10) is an 65 outdoor open bioreactor and illumination of the algae is provided by the sun (25).
+In this particular embodiment, the bioreactor (10) is an outdoor open bioreactor and illumination of the algae is provided by the sun (25).
 According to this embodiment, the controlling means further comprises a sunlight distribution device (12) for increasing sunlight penetration into deeper portion of the reactor, and also a mechanical sun-tracking device (14) for optimizing alignment of the sunlight distribution device (12) with the sun, as it moves into the sky.